aws-asean-builders/amplify-datastore-demo/README.md

 git init
 git add -A
-git commit -a -m 'Setup new React project.'
+git commit -a -m 'Setup new React app.'

 # Open http://localhost:3000
 ```

-2. Add Amplify DataStore to the project.
+Step 2 - Add Amplify DataStore to the project.
+This step will setup Amplify on the project and then add the required dependencies (Amplify DataStore and Semantic UI).
 ```
 amplify-app
 yarn add @aws-amplify/core @aws-amplify/datastore semantic-ui-css